My Design Experience

 Human Centric Design - User Centric Design - Design Thinking - Kanban - Design Sprints - Double Diamond - Lean UX - Agile - Scrum - 5W1H - JTBD -

-Product & Web Design Highlights
+Design Projects Highlights

-Here’s a short overview into my recent projects in Product Design, highlighting my creative process and problem-solving skills as I transitioned from my previous role to freelancing and during my time as a student.
+Here’s a short overview into my recent projects in UX/UI Design, highlighting my creative process and problem-solving skills as I transitioned from my previous role to freelancing and during my time as a student.

 For a complete portfolio, feel free to reach out for detailed case studies and insights into my design methodologies.

-MULA
+MULA B2B Merchandise

 FEMME FLOW